Suicide Prevention

 - Be willing to listen and allow expressions of feelings.
 Accept the feelings.

-- Be non-judgmental.
-Don’t debate whether suicide is right or wrong, or whether feelings are good or bad, and don’t lecture on the value of life.
+- Don't judge.
+Don’t debate whether suicide is right or wrong, whether feelings are good or bad, and don’t lecture on the value of life.

-- Don’t be sworn to secrecy but seek support.
+- Don’t be sworn to secrecy and seek support.

 - Offer hope that alternatives are available but do not offer superficial reassurance.